|

 State District Court.
 This appeal is not only complicated,

 order to win.
-Since this is an appeal, the District Court
+Since this is an appeal, the Nevada District Court

 will not hear any new evidence and will only determine whether

-the Nevada Unemployment Department made a clear application of
+the Nevada Unemployment Department made a correct application of

 law.
 This is why it is very important to be properly